Gunnzzz-tech/Gunnzzz-tech/README.md

 - 🤔 I’m looking for help with Web-based GIS Platforms
 - 💬 Ask me about Flask API.
 - 📫 How to reach me: https://www.instagram.com/gungunbali
-- 😭 Fun fact: I can survive Alice in borderland.(First thing that came in mind)
+- 😭 Fun fact: I can survive borderland.(First thing that came in mind)

 ## My Skills